-Live on physicsworld.com: “Magnetic-field cameras: mapping a path to optimal MRI performance".
+Live on physicsworld.com: “Magnetic-field cameras: mapping a path to optimal MRI performance.”

-To service that need, Swiss manufacturer Metrolab Technology SA, a market-leader in precision magnetometers, has developed a portfolio of measurement tools and accessories to enable MRI equipment manufacturers to quantify and map the magnetic subsystems at the heart of their clinical MRI scanners.
-Metrolab’s products are used by MRI equipment vendors throughout the technology and innovation cycle: to support R&D on next-generation systems; in the production and assembly plant; and during the installation of new MRI machines in clinical facilities… Read full article on Physics World!
+To service that need, Swiss manufacturer Metrolab Technology SA, a market leader in precisionPrecision is how closely multiple measurements will be clustered.
+Also called reproducibility or repeatability.
+In everyday speech, often confused with...
+More magnetometers, has developed a portfolio of measurement tools and accessories to enable MRI equipment manufacturers to quantify and map the magnetic subsystems at the heart of their clinical MRI scanners.
+MRI equipment vendors use Metrolab’s products throughout the technology and innovation cycle: to support R&D on next-generation systems; in the production and assembly plant; and during the installation of new MRI machines in clinical facilities… Read the full article on Physics World!